Professional veterinary advice, from wherever you are

 - Open wounds

 If your pet is showing any of the signs mentioned above, please contact your nearest emergency vet as soon as possible.
-For more advice, we’ve created a guide which includes information on when to visit the emergency vet.
+For more advice, we’ve created a guide that includes information on when to visit the emergency vet.